 In addition to the more than 1 million daily trips occurring in Collier County daily, an additional 38,000 daily trips pass through the County.
 A breakdown of these pass-through trips by county origin is listed in Table 3.
-Of specific note is the high number of trips passing through Collier County that have both an origin and a destination in Lee County.
-Trips traveling on SR 82 and SR 29 which enter Collier County on one and exit on the other are considered to have passed through Collier County while only for a short distance.
+Of specific note is the high number of trips (10,600) passing through Collier County that have both an origin and a destination in Lee County.
+Exploring this observation in detail, revealed that 9,300 of these trips are the result of a small segment of Bonita Beach Road just west of Vanderbilt Drive being located within Collier County.